Pilot (The X-Files): Plot

 That night, the agents investigate the forest; Scully discovers ash on the ground, leading her to suspect cult activity.
 However, a local detective arrives and orders them to leave.
-Driving back to their motel, Mulder and Scully encounter a bright flash of light and their car loses power, at the same spot where Mulder had earlier spray-painted the "X." Mulder realizes that nine minutes disappeared after the flash, a phenomenon reported by alien abductees.
+Driving back to their motel, Mulder and Scully encounter a bright flash of light, and their car loses power at the same spot where Mulder had earlier spray-painted the "X." Mulder realizes that nine minutes have disappeared after the flash, a phenomenon reported by alien abductees.

-At the motel, Mulder tells Scully that his sister Samantha suddenly vanished when he was twelve years old, which has driven his efforts into investigating paranormal cases.
+At the motel, Mulder tells Scully that his sister, Samantha, suddenly vanished when he was twelve years old, which has driven his efforts to investigate paranormal cases.
 The agents receive an anonymous call to inform them that O'Dell has died.
 At the scene, they are informed that she was killed running into traffic and realize that she was killed at the exact moment they had experienced the flash on the road.
 Mulder is informed that the desiccated body has been stolen from the morgue.
 The agents return to their motel to find it ablaze, and all their evidence destroyed.

 Nemman's daughter, Theresa, contacts the agents for help.
-She tells them that she has awakened in the middle of the woods several times, fears for her life and admits to having the same marks; she also develops a nosebleed.
+She tells them that she has awakened in the middle of the woods several times, fears for her life, and admits to having the same marks; she also develops a nosebleed.
 Nemman and the detective, revealed to be Billy's father, arrive and take her away.
 The agents wonder about the bodies of the first two victims and return to the cemetery; they find the graves already dug up and the coffins missing.
 Mulder realizes that Billy is responsible for bringing the victims to the woods.
 There, they again encounter Detective Miles but hear a scream.
 Mulder and Detective Miles find Billy nearby with Theresa in his arms.
 There is a flash of light, and Billy and Theresa are recovered unharmed.

 A couple of weeks later, Billy is put under hypnosis.
 He recalls how he and his classmates were abducted in the forest as they celebrated their graduation.
-The teenagers had been subjected to tests by the aliens, and were killed when the tests failed.
+The teenagers had been subjected to tests by the aliens and were killed when the tests failed.
 Scully provides Blevins with the metal implant, the only remaining piece of evidence.
 She later learns from Mulder that Billy's case files are missing.

-The episode ends with an unnamed agent (William B. Davis), seen attending Scully's briefing with Blevins, storing the implant amongst other identical ones in a vast evidence room within the Pentagon.
+The episode ends with an unnamed agent (William B. Davis), seen at the beginning in Scully's briefing with Blevins, storing the implant amongst other identical ones in a vast evidence room within the Pentagon.